Dynamic virtual ecosystems as a tool for detecting large-scale responses of biodiversity to environmental and land-use change: Methods

 \subsection{General model structure}

-In order to investigate the effectiveness of diversity measures to quantify biodiversity in dynamic and changing systems, we created a tool for Ecosystem Simulation through Integrated Species Trait-Environment Modelling (EcoSISTEM) to describe a plant ecosystem.
-The system is built around several important related facets of community composition, including the trade-off between species' resource requirements and what is available in the environment in which they are found, and their fitness for that environment.
+The simulator is built around important, related facets of plant community composition, including trade-offs between resource availability and species' requirements, between the environmental variables and niche preferences.
+EcoSISTEM is a flexible and extensible framework used to simulate plant dynamics.

-The 2D simulator landscape is discretised on a rectangular grid and we consider up to 10,000 species within the ecosystem, each with an abundance associated to each grid square as well as information on the niche preferences for each species, e.g. temperature ($^{\circ}$C), and the resource requirements---sunlight (kW) and water (mm).
-Also stored for each grid square are data on the habitat and resource availability for that location in the landscape.
-At each time step of the model (here, monthly), the habitat is updated, and species trait preference and resource requirements for the plants at that site are traded off against what is available.
-The match of species to their environment and resource needs impact reproduction and death rates.
-At the end of the step, seed dispersal takes place if reproduction has occurred.
+The 2-D landscape is discretised across a regular grid, and accommodates an arbitrary number of plant species within an ecosystem of any size (we have tested it across Africa with over 50,000 species -- the number of plant species on that continent).
+Within each grid cell we track the simulated change in abundance of each species over time.
+Resource (e.g. sunlight (kW) and water (mm)) availability and environmental data (e.g. temperature ($^{\circ}$C)) are inputs into the model that affect the growth and survival of the plant populations.
+At each time step (e.g. monthly) the resource and environment is updated, and species' niche preferences, e.g. temperature, and resource requirements are traded off against availability in that grid cell.
+The match of species to environment and resource needs determines reproduction and death rates.
+At the end of each time step, after reproduction, seed dispersal takes place.
+An overview of the model is presented in Figure \ref{fig:modeloverview}.

-We developed EcoSISTEM and created the underlying functionality as well as type system for this project.
-All of the code was written in Julia v1.1 \citep{Bezanson2015, Besancon2019}.
-In the following, we describe the different components of the model in a generalised format, and an overview of the model is represented by Figure \ref{fig:modeloverview}.